KevinVan720/responsive_property/README.md

 # responsive_property

-Inspired by Flutter's MaterialProperty, gives you a responsive value based on the current screen dimension.
+Inspired by Flutter's MaterialStateProperty, gives you a responsive value based on the current screen dimension.

 When a built-in Material component (like a ElevatedButton) builds itself based on some internal states (hovered, pressed, selected), it will call resolve() on some MaterialProperty and get the appropriate value.
 This package uses a similar interface, but the states are now screen scopes.